Thesis

 Market Size

 Perplexity is a player in the search market because it functions as an AI-powered search engine, allowing users to input queries and receive relevant search results.
 The global search engine market was valued at $167 billion in 2021 and is expected to grow to $529 billion by 2032, representing an 11% CAGR.
 The rise in internet connectivity globally has significantly contributed to the growth of the search market.
 For instance, the share of adults using the internet in the US rose from 86% in 2015 to 95% in 2023.
-Likewise, digital advertising spend remains robust and continues to grow, and was forecasted to reach $350 billion by the end of 2023.
+Likewise, digital advertising spend remains robust and continues to grow, and was expected to reach $350 billion by the end of 2023.
+Google is the dominant player in the search engine market, processing an estimated 14 billion queries per day in 2024, an equivalent of almost 90% of all processed queries.
+By contrast, ChatGPT and Perplexity processed an estimated 37 million and 14 million daily queries in the same period, respectively.

 Competition

-Google: As of February 2024, Google remained the dominant search engine globally, holding a market share of approximately 91.6%.
+Google: As of May 2025, Google remained the dominant search engine globally, holding a market share of approximately 89.7%.
 It has been the leading search engine for well over a decade and answers approximately 2 trillion global searches per year.
+As of May 2025, Google’s market cap was $2 trillion.
 Founded in 1998 by Larry Page and Sergey Brin, Google owes much of its success to the groundbreaking PageRank algorithm, which revolutionized how search results are ranked and retrieved.
 Initially conceived as a research project at Stanford University, PageRank propelled Google to prominence by prioritizing web pages based on their relevance and authority rather than simply relying on keyword density.
 In November 2023, Google began experimenting with Generative AI in its own search product under an opt-in experience from its internal division, Search Labs.

-Although Perplexity and other AI-native search products also struggle with hallucinating answers, Google faces significant scrutiny and higher expectations relative to startup competitors given the scale of its user base.
+Although Perplexity and other AI-native search products also struggle with hallucinating answers, Google faces significant scrutiny and higher expectations relative to startup competitors, given the scale of its user base.
 Google has encountered substantial pushback with its AI releases, highlighting the innovator's dilemma that some see it currently facing.
 The launch of Gemini, Google's generative AI tool, was particularly criticized for its handling of racial demographics in image generation.
 Google admitted it had "missed the mark" after Gemini produced historically inaccurate images by overcompensating for diversity, such as depicting nonwhite individuals in contexts where they wouldn't historically appear.
-Google’s parent company, Alphabet, has a market capitalization of approximately $2.2 trillion, making it the fourth most valuable company in the world as of June 2024.

-OpenAI: Founded in 2015, OpenAI was originally a non-profit organization which became for-profit in 2019.
+OpenAI: Founded in 2015, OpenAI is an AI company that was originally a non-profit organization and became for-profit in 2019.
 The company is known for creating the Generative Pre-trained Transformers (GPT) series of AI models, which it first introduced in 2018.
-OpenAI has raised $11.3 billion in total funding as of June 2024.
-In February 2024, OpenAI reportedly completed a deal that valued the company at $80 billion.
+OpenAI has raised $61.9 billion in total funding as of May 2025.
+In March 2025, OpenAI raised $40 billion at a $300 billion valuation.

 In September 2023, OpenAI announced that its ChatGPT product would be able to access the internet and provide real-time information to users through Bing web search.
 This feature is only available to ChatGPT Plus subscribers.
-Meanwhile, in contrast to Perplexity, ChatGPT does not provide citations for its answers to user queries.
-As of June 2024, ChatGPT was estimated to have 200 million monthly active users, after having reached 100 million users within two months of its launch in November 2022.
+Meanwhile, in contrast to Perplexity, ChatGPT does not always automatically provide citations for its answers to user queries.
+As of May 2024, both free and paid tiers of ChatGPT could browse the internet and, if prompted, provide sources for links it was pulling information from.
+As of May 2025, ChatGPT was estimated to have more than 400 million monthly active users, after having reached 100 million users within two months of its launch in November 2022.
+In April 2025, OpenAI launched a shopping feature, enabling users to make purchases directly in ChatGPT, similar to the Perplexity experience.

 Meta: Established in 2013, Meta AI develops the LLaMA series of open-source foundation AI models.
-In April 2024, Meta announced that its Meta AI assistant would be integrated into the existing product suite (Facebook, Instagram, WhatsApp) in order to bring information retrieval and LLM querying closer to the product experience for the 3.6 billion people who were active on at least one Meta platform as of April 2024.
+In April 2024, Meta announced that its Meta AI assistant would be integrated into the existing product suite (Facebook, Instagram, WhatsApp) in order to bring information retrieval and LLM querying closer to the product experience for the 3.6 billion people who were active on at least one Meta platform as of October 2024.
+As of May 2025, Meta’s market cap was $1.6 trillion.

 Business Model